SHoward-Realm/docs-platform-sh/getting-started-1/ios-quick-start/step-2-adding-partial-sync.md

 }))
 ```

 Here's the updated version.
 Notice the difference?
-The partial sync version uses the Realm instance attached to the project record like this:
+The Query-based sync version uses the Realm instance attached to the project record like this:

 ```swift
 alertController.addAction(UIAlertAction(title: "Save", style: .default, handler: {